UBC-Solar/sunlink/docs/API.md

 1. The `result` field can be one of `'OK'`, `'PARSE_FAIL'`, `'INFLUX_WRITE_FAIL'`.

-- `'OK'` => parsing completed successfully
+    - `'OK'` => parsing completed successfully.

-- `'PARSE_FAIL'` => parsing failed for some reason (usually because the CAN ID is not in the DBC file used by the parser)
+    - `'PARSE_FAIL'` => parsing failed for some reason (usually because the CAN ID is not in the DBC file used by the parser).

     - `'INFLUX_WRITE_FAIL'` => parsing succeeded but the parser was unable to write the measurements to the InfluxDB instance.
 In this case, check that the InfluxDB container is up and reachable.

 2. The `measurements` field is a list of measurements extracted from the CAN message provided in the request.
 This field is only populated when the `result` field is `'OK'`.